-ALBUQUERQUE, NM — July 27, 2019 — Sonnet 5, subtitled “For Elizabeth,” from MacKenzie’s Sonnets for Christ the King, has inspired award-winning composer, producer, and vocalist Donn Hall to craft a timeless song in the contemporary pop genre, based on music by Don Shearer.
-With its positive, updated vibe, soaring vocal lines, transcendant harmonies, and beautifully textured piano ochestration, Hall’s setting of Sonnet 5 combines classic style with the very latest elements of today’s popular sound.
+ALBUQUERQUE, NM — July 27, 2019 — Sonnet 5, a marriage poem from MacKenzie’s Sonnets for Christ the King, has inspired award-winning producer, composer, and vocalist D.G.
+Hall to put forth a timeless song in the contemporary pop genre.
+With its positive vibe, soaring vocal lines, and beautifully textured orchestration, Hall’s setting combines classic style with the best of today’s popular sound.

-The remarkable collaboration of a taditional lyric poet with a classically-trained composer who is also a first-rate vocalist has resulted in the creation of MacKenzie & Hall, a partnership operating under the PoemSongs.com “label” which intends to produce more songs based on MacKenzie poems.
+The remarkable collaboration of a traditional lyric poet with a genius producer has resulted in the creation of MacKenzie & Hall, a partnership operating under the PoemSongs.com label committed to producing beautiful songs based on MacKenzie poems.
+MacKenzie is a member of the prestigious Society of Classical Poets and has appeared in Trinacria (New York), America’s top review of formal verse.

-The relationship promises to be groundbreaking in that so-called “lyrics,” created by committees and serving only to “set up” a chorus, have become a shopworn convention in today’s industry.
-Only exquisite, traditionally-crafted poems, the work of authentic men of letters, are able to convey a classic sense of timelessness.
-MacKenzie & Hall have also confirmed a truth of songwriting first shown by Pink Floyd’s David Gilmour when he set Shakespeare’s Sonnet 18 to music in 2006.
-The 400-year old English sonnet continues to stand the test of time.
+The relationship is groundbreaking in that so-called “lyrics,” created by committees and serving only to set up a chorus, have become shopworn and conventional in today’s industry.
+Only exquisite, traditionally-crafted poems, composed by authentic men of letters with humanistic backgrounds, are able to convey a classic sense of timelessness.
+MacKenzie & Hall have thus confirmed a truth of songwriting first demonstrated by David Gilmour’s setting of Shakespeare’s Sonnet 18: The 400-year old English sonnet continues to stand the test of time.

 If charm were a country, then you would be